 Alex + Ada by author and Illustrations Jonathan Luna and Sara Vaughn

 Alex + Ada is a graphic novel cowritten by Jonathan Luna.
-The Luna brothers are very talented graphic novel writers, one of my favorites of theirs is an apocalyptic thriller titled Girls, you can find the full review here.
+The Luna brothers are very talented graphic novel writers, one of my favorites of theirs is an apocalyptic thriller titled Girls.
+I am likely to give anything they collaborate on a shot.